6 years ago

 Today I released the BTH Weapon Pack, my seventh custom content submission for NWN2.
 By coincidence it is exactly twelve months ago to the day that I released my first NWN2 models.

-The BTH Weapon Pack came together nicely with the addition of three more models in the Smouldering Weapon range and includes a tot
+The BTH Weapon Pack came together nicely with the addition of three more models in the Smouldering Weapon range and includes a total of 36 weapons.

 It's taken most of the day to collect the screenshots, package the model files and run a final test.
 The submission is currently waiting for approval on the NWVault site.
 The preparation for the release gave me the opportunity to look at some of the early weapon models I made for AussieNWN and reflect on how both my 2D and 3D skills have improved.